palakpartani05/LGMVIP--Java/README.md

 # LGMVIP--Java
-This is the projects that is developed in my internship by me
+This is the projects that is developed in my LetsGrowMore internship by me.